William Kidd: Trial and execution

 Kidd had two lawyers to assist in his defence.
+However, the money that the Admiralty had set aside for his defence was misplaced until right before the trial's start, and he had no legal counsel until the morning that the trial started and had time for just one brief consultation with them before it began.
 He was shocked to learn at his trial that he was charged with murder.
 He was found guilty on all charges (murder and five counts of piracy) and sentenced to death.
-He was hanged in a public execution on 23 May 1701, at Execution Dock, Wapping, in London.
+He was hanged on 23 May 1701, at Execution Dock, Wapping, in London.
+The day of his execution someone took pity on him and gave him a large amount of alcohol, enough that he arrived at the gallows thoroughly drunk.
 He had to be hanged twice.
 On the first attempt, the hangman's rope broke and Kidd survived.
 Although some in the crowd called for Kidd's release, claiming the breaking of the rope was a sign from God, Kidd was hanged again minutes later, and died.
-His body was gibbeted over the River Thames at Tilbury Point – as a warning to future would-be pirates – for three years.
+His body was gibbeted over the River Thames at Tilbury Point, as a warning to future would-be pirates, for three years.
+Kidd's remains were either buried in the riverbank near where he was executed or more probably taken for public dissection by surgeons, a common fate for executed persons (e.g. Hogarth's Tom Nero).

 Of Kidd's associates, Gabriel Loffe, Able Owens, and Hugh Parrot were also convicted of piracy.
 They were pardoned just prior to hanging at Execution Dock.
 Robert Lamley, William Jenkins and Richard Barleycorn were released.

 Kidd's Whig backers were embarrassed by his trial.
 Far from rewarding his loyalty, they participated in the effort to convict him by depriving him of the money and information which might have provided him with some legal defence.
 In particular, the two sets of French passes he had kept were missing at his trial.
 These passes (and others dated 1700) resurfaced in the early 20th century, misfiled with other government papers in a London building.
 These passes confirm Kidd's version of events, and call the extent of his guilt as a pirate into question.

 A broadside song, "Captain Kidd's Farewell to the Seas, or, the Famous Pirate's Lament", was printed shortly after his execution.
 It popularised the common belief that Kidd had confessed to the charges.